chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 FIXED: ~~It's better to limit PQ HDR range in +2 eV, to avoid losing hightlight details.~~

-HDR headroom now limited to +1 eV, will improve in future.
+HDR headroom was limited to +2 eV, might improve in future.